splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector-ootb.rst

 .. mermaid::

    flowchart LR

+      accTitle: Default metric pipeline diagram
+      accDescr: Receivers send logs to the metrics/memory_limiter processor.
+The metrics/memory_limiter processor sends metrics to the batch processor, and the batch processor sends metrics to the resource detection processor.
+The resource detection processor sends metrics to the exporter.
+The internal metrics pipeline follows the same steps, but uses internal receivers, processors, and exporters to send metrics.

       %% LR indicates the direction (left-to-right)

       %% You can define classes to style nodes and other elements